Something has changed in Switzerland

 Set-up as an information hub

-The aim is to not only briefly review the case law of the FPC here, but to also provide easy access to any further source of information you might find uselful in order to deepen your understanding of the new patent litigation system in Switzerland.
-Towards this end, the Read more section provides exhaustive links to related laws, publications, etc. – again, in English language if available.
-Moreover, you will find direct links to the respective law in each post whenever a reference to the law is made.
+The aim is to not only briefly review the case law of the FPC here, but to also provide easy access to any further source of information you might find useful in order to deepen the understanding of the new patent litigation system in Switzerland.

 In addition, each post of this blog is categorized and tagged.
 Over time, this will result in an easily searchable database of the desisions and orders of the FPC.